vmware-archive/old-weblogic-buildpack/README.md

 The **`weblogic-buildpack`** is a [Cloud Foundry][] buildpack for running JVM-based web applications on [Oracle WebLogic Application Server][].
 It is designed to run WebLogic-based web or ear applications with minimal configuration on CloudFoundry.
 This buildpack is based on a fork of the [java-buildpack][].

-A single server WebLogic Domain configuration wih deployed application would be created by the buildpack.
+A single server WebLogic Domain configuration with deployed application would be created by the buildpack.
 The complete bundle of the server and application bits would be used to create a droplet for execution within Cloud Foundry.

+## Features

+* Download and install Oracle WebLogic and JDK binaries from a user-configured location.

+* Configure a single server default WebLogic Domain.
+Configuration of the domain and subsystems would be determined by the configuration bundled with the application or the buildpack.

+* The JVM settings like memory, heap, gc logging can be configured on a per app basis without modifying the buildpack.

+* JDBC Datasources and JMS services are supported with domain configuration options.

+* WebLogic Server can be configured to run in limited footprint mode (no support for EJB, JMS, known as WLX mode) or in full mode.

+* Standard domain configurations are supported and able to be overridden by the application or the buildpack.

+* Scale of the application via ‘cf scale’, not through increasing number of managed servers in the domain.

+* The Application can be a single WAR (Web Archive) or EAR (multiple war/jar modules bundled within one Enterprise Archive).

+* Its possible to expose the WebLogic Admin Console as another application, all within the overall context of the CF application endpoint (like testapps.xip.io)

+* JDBC Datasources will be dynamically created based on Cloud Foundry Services bound to the application.

+* Option to bundle patches, drivers, dependencies into the server classpath as needed.

+* CF machinery will monitor and automatically take care of restarts as needed, rather than relying on WebLogic Node Manager.

+* Its possible to bundle different configurations (like heap or jdbc pool sizes etc) for various deployments (Dev, Test, Staging, Prod) and have complete control over the configuration that goes into the domain and or recreate the same domain every time.

 ## Requirements

 * WebLogic Server and JDK Binaries
    * The WebLogic Server release bits and jdk binaries should be accessible for download from a user-defined server (can be internal or public facing) for the buildpack to create the necessary configurations along with the application bits.
      Download the [Linux 64 bit JRE][] version and [WebLogic Server][] generic version.